mohandeveloper2020/es6/README.md

-# ES6 Syntax
+# ECMAScript6 Syntax Reference

-## Quick reference and comparison with ES5 where applicable.
+Quick ES6 reference and comparison with ES5 where applicable.

 > **Note:** I'll be using `let` in place of `var` for all ES6 examples.